arq5x/gemini/docs/content/tools.rst

    In other words, they will not be in strict positional order for each chromosome.
    This is in an effort to group all candidate variants by gene since the gene is typically the atomic unit of interest.

+   Additionally, all current built-in tools (autosomal_dominant, comp_hets, and autosomal_recessive) only analyze autosomal (non sex chromosome) variants.
+Analysis of X- and Y-linked phenotypes must be done manually with `--gt-filter`

 ==================================
 ``common_args``: common arguments